PKU-Alignment/omnisafe/docs/source/index.rst

 Welcome to `OmniSafe <https://jmlr.org/papers/v16/garcia15a.html>`_ in Safe RL!
-OmniSafe is a comprehensive and reliable benchmark for safe reinforcement learning (RL), encompassing more than 40 different kinds of algorithms covering a multitude of safe reinforcement learning (Safe RL) domains and delivering a new suite of testing environments.
+OmniSafe is a comprehensive and reliable benchmark for safe reinforcement learning (RL), encompassing more than 40 different kinds of algorithms covering a multitude of safe reinforcement learning (Safe RL) domains.

 .. hint::

-    For beginners, it is necessary first to introduce you to Safe RL.
     **Safe Reinforcement Learning** can be defined as the process of learning policies that maximize the expectation of the return in problems in which it is important to ensure reasonable system performance and/or respect safety constraints during the learning and/or deployment processes.